 Satelytics provides cloud-based software for a variety of industries including oil & gas, pipeline, power utilities, and water/wastewater.
 Using their proprietary algorithms, Satelytics can analyze satellite imagery and detect water temperature as well as vegetation health/coverage and biological/chemical constituents both on land and in water.

 Satelytics can take satellite data over large bodies of water and synthesize that information into data visualizations that easily quantify and spatially define entire thermal plumes.

 Satelytics is good news for power utilities looking to cut costs while preserving their investments.
 That’s because they can continually monitor these thermal plumes and instantly alert plant operators to temperatures that are outside of normal thresholds.
 “We could have alerted them well before any damage or loss of performance had occurred,” Adams claims.

 Results from Satelytics are provided through an easy-access web portal which includes charts, tables, and alerts to potential issues.
 Alerts can also be fed to smart phones, operations software, or third party APIs.

 Thermal plume monitoring is a necessity!

-With the advent of nano-satellites and satellite constellations, revisit times will decrease dramatically allowing for near-real-time monitoring of thermal plumes for a much lower price than current methods.
+With the advent of nano-satellites and satellite constellations, revisit times will decrease dramatically someday in the future allowing for near-real-time monitoring of thermal plumes at a much lower price than current methods.
 This is critical, because as pressure from environmental groups and regulatory bodies heats up, power stations may be under additional scrutiny for the hot water they discharge into the ecosystem.